frigidev/leste-telecom-desafio/doc/README.md

 The store utilizes Zustand's `persist` middleware to automatically persist the `contacts` state in localStorage.
 This ensures that the data is preserved across user sessions.

-### Tested Limitations

-#### Language Summary

-- There are only three columns displaying the languages, if there are more than 21 languages, they will not be displayed due to this ui  limitation.

 ## PT

 ### Introdução